Can CBD oil help with cancer?

 It’s important to remember that results demonstrated in test tube and animal studies may not be replicated in humans.
 However, the potential use of CBD to treat cancer is certainly an area where further research is warranted.

-How CBD can help cancer-related symptoms
+CBD for cancer-related symptoms

 One of the most common cancer symptoms is chronic pain and a number of studies have shown that CBD may have a therapeutic effect on this, especially when given alongside another cannabinoid, THC.